dogweather/forkful/content/en/arduino/good-coding-practices/logging.md

   \ that happen over time in a system.
 Programmers use it to debug, monitor system\u2026"
 lastmod: '2024-03-13T22:45:00.326994-06:00'
 model: gpt-4-1106-preview
-summary: "\"Logging\" is keeping a record of events, transactions, or activities that\
-  \ happen over time in a system.
-Programmers use it to debug, monitor system\u2026"
+summary: '"Logging" is keeping a record of events, transactions, or activities that happen over time in a system.'
 title: Logging
 weight: 17
 ---